kresnawan/freepass-2026/README.md

 ## API Installation

-Here is how to run the service in your local environment<br>
+Here is how to run the service in your local environment.<br>

 ### 1. Using Docker (recommended)
 In the project's root directory run: